Honeydew (excretion)

-Secretion or excretion?
+Classification

 Honeydew is an excretion, because it is unused food that is expelled through the insect's anus.
 The food is plant sap, very rich in sugar but low in protein, so excess sugar must be excreted.
 While honeydew is often called "secretion" because sugary liquid does not sound like a typical excreta, "secretions" come from specialized glands.

 Like excreta in general, honeydew is harmful to the insect, e.g., promoting fungal growth, attracting enemies, and clogging surfaces.
 Many insects coat excreted honeydew droplets with wax secreted by setae and associated glands around the anal opening.

 Mythology

 In Norse mythology, dew falls from the ash tree Yggdrasil to the earth, and according to the Prose Edda book Gylfaginning, "this is what people call honeydew and from it bees feed."

 In Greek mythology, méli, or "honey", drips from the Manna–ash (Fraxinus ornus), with which the Meliae, or "ash tree nymphs", nursed the infant god Zeus on the island of Crete (as in the Hymn to Zeus by Callimachus).

 Honey-dew is referenced in the last lines of Samuel Coleridge's poem Kubla Khan, perhaps because of its mythological connotations: